sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 We cannot prove that god doesnt exist, BUT

-1. We can prove that souls don't exist (later).
+1. We can prove that souls don't exist (about this - below 👇).
 2. We know HOW life was "created"

 <pre>